OmarAlraisi/aeolus/README.md

 ## Description:

-**<u>Note:</u>** Since this is a PoC, to make it simpler, Aeolus follows a slightly different approach to transfer packets between servers than Unimog.
+**<u>Note:</u>** Since this is a PoC, to make it simpler, Aeolus follows a slightly different approach to transfer packets between servers compared to Unimog.

 ### Setup consideration:

-For the purpose of testing Aeolus I created two Linux virtual machines(VM), and manually added the same IP address to each of these VMs.
+For the purpose of testing Aeolus I created two Linux virtual machines(VM), and manually added the same IP address to each of them.
 And in addition to that IP, each server has a unique IP that will be used for health check.

 ### Transfering packets between servers:

-Since all servers share the same IP, I opted to transfer packets between servers by modifying the MAC address of the packet rather than encapsulating the packet with the generic UDP encapsulation method.
+Since all servers share the same IP, I opted to transfer packets between servers by modifying the MAC address of the packet rather than encapsulating it with the generic UDP encapsulation method.

 ## Usage: